Ashkelon Desalination Plant (Israel)

 About

-When completed, the Ashkelon reverse osmosis desalination plant was by far the world’s largest and most advanced desalination plant.
-With a huge capacity of up to 330,000 m3/day and with extremely high efficiency levels, the Ashkelon desalination plant achieved one of the world’s lowest-ever prices for desalinated water.
-In 2010, due to the unmatched success of the plant, it was expanded by nearly 20% to 392,000 m3/day, providing clean water for more than a million people.
+When completed, the Ashkelon desalination plant was one of the world’s largest and most advanced membrane-based desalination plants.
+With a huge capacity and extremely high efficiency levels, the Ashkelon desalination plant achieved one of the world’s lowest-ever prices for desalinated water.
+In 2010, due to the unmatched success of the plant, it was expanded by nearly 20%, providing potable water for roughly 15% of Israel’s daily consumption.

-The Ashkelon plant proved IDE to be the clear leader of the mega-sized SWRO desalination space.
+The Ashkelon plant proved IDE to be the leader of mega-sized SWRO desalination projects.

 • Capacity: 396,000 m³/day